hasanbal/LOCHat-IOS/README.md

 # LOCHat-IOS

 LOChat is a Location-Based Anonymous Chat App.
+Also it is a Native Swift App.

 You can chat anonymously with users near you.